Fitting ARMA Time Series Models without Identification: A Proximal Approach

-Problem \eqref{eq:prop_opt} requires nonconvex and nonsmooth optimization over a nonconvex set.
+Problem \eqref{eq:prop_opt} requires nonconvex and non-smooth optimization over a nonconvex set.
 To be specific, if $q=0$ the loss function is convex in $\ph$; otherwise, $\cL(\ph,\th)$ is nonconvex in \emph{both} $\ph$ and $\th$.
 Indeed, when $q>0$ the objective function is a \emph{polynomial} function of degree $T-\max\{p,q\}$.
-The $\Omega_{\text{LOG}}(\ph,\th)$ penalty is a nonsmooth but jointly convex function in its arguments.
-Finally, $\cX_{\ph}^p$ and $\cX_{\th}^q$ are open nonconvex sets and their approximations $\tilde{\cX}_{\ph}^p$ and $\tilde{\cX}_{\th}^q$ (defined in \eqref{eq:apprx_cX}) are closed but still nonconvex.
+The $\Omega_{\text{LOG}}(\ph,\th)$ penalty is jointly convex but nonsmooth unction.
+Finally, $\cX_{\ph}^p$ and $\cX_{\th}^q$ are open nonconvex sets and their approximations $\tilde{\cX}_{\ph}^p$ and $\tilde{\cX}_{\th}^q$ (defined in \eqref{eq:apprx_cX}) are closed but still nonconvex sets.

-To Deal with nonconvexities of $\tilde{\cX}_{\ph}^p$ and $\tilde{\cX}_{\th}^q$, one may try to approximate them with some inscribed convex sets which requires generalizations of the \emph{potato peeling problem} \citep{goodman1981largest} and the algorithm in \cite{chang1986polynomial} to non-polygon geometries -- see also \cite{cabello2017peeling}.
+To deal with nonconvexities of $\tilde{\cX}_{\ph}^p$ and $\tilde{\cX}_{\th}^q$, one may try to approximate them with some inscribed convex sets which require generalizations of the \emph{potato peeling problem} \citep{goodman1981largest} and the algorithm in \cite{chang1986polynomial} to non-polygon geometries -- see also \cite{cabello2017peeling}.
 Note that optimization over the convex hulls of these sets may result in nonstationary or noninvertible solutions.